A Burlesque of Love & Sex

 Thirty seconds into this film, Cravan spars with a much smaller contender, who lashes wildly against his giant opponent.
 The little guy could be the plucky, unfaltering Love trying to break down Futurism’s towering, muscular ego.

-Whereas the sturdy Cravan scarcely needs to vary his boxing technique, in the Sacred Prostitute, the match extends for three rounds, with tactics shifting in each:
+Whereas the sturdy Cravan has no need to vary his boxing technique, in the Sacred Prostitute, the match extends for three rounds, with tactics shifting in each:

 - Round 1: Violent Conquest, in which Futurism battles Love and wins a kiss, returning it with a punch and a caress.